survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 **Minification** is a process where the code is simplified without losing any meaning that matters to the interpreter.
 As a result, your code most likely looks jumbled, and it's hard to read.
 But that's the point.

-T> Even if you minify the build, you can still generate source maps through the `devtool` option that was discussed earlier to gain a better debugging experience, even production code if you want.

 ## Generating a Baseline Build

 To get started, you should generate a baseline build, so you have something to optimize.
 Execute `npm run build` to see output below: